 But if after weighing all the benefits and drawbacks of job sharing, including the potential financial and career impacts, you decide a job share role is right for you, there's a good chance you’ll love everything about it.

-Follow the job-sharing tips above to enhance your success!
+Follow the job-sharing tips above – and these for starting a new position – to enhance your success!

 - Ace Your Job Interview and Get Your Target Salary

 - Should I Quit My 9-to-5 Job to Freelance?

 - How Can I Plan for a Successful Career Change?